BSc (Hons), PhD

 Gary is also a member of the GATHER working group, which developed guidance for reporting global health estimates, recently published in the Lancet and PLoS Medicine.
 He is also a steering group member of the international STRATOS Initiative, which aims to provide accessible and accurate guidance in the design and analysis of observational studies.

-He is also a Statistical Editor (‘hanging committee’) for the British Medical Journal, an Associate Editor for Research Integrity and Peer Review and BMC Medical Research Methodology, an Academic Editor for both PeerJ and PLoS One and on the Editorial Board of the Journal of Clinical Oncology.
+He is also a Statistical Editor (‘hanging committee’) for the British Medical Journal, an Associate Editor for Research Integrity and Peer Review, an Academic Editor for both PeerJ and PLoS One and on the Editorial Board of the Journal of Clinical Oncology.
 In 2016 Gary co-founded and is Editor-in-Chief of the journal Diagnostic & Prognostic Research.
 Gary is also a board member of the NIHR HTA Commissioning Board.